Azure plugin

 Testing passed – a success message will be displayed and then the configuration will be saved.

 Testing passed with warnings – warnings will be listed and potential fixes suggested.
-You can still use the plugin with warnings.
-Select Save with warnings if you believe that you can still use the plugin as required with the warnings listed.
-Alternatively, address the issues listed and then select Rerun tests to validate the plugin configuration again.
+You can still use the data source with warnings.
+Select Save with warnings if you believe that you can still use the data source as required with the warnings listed.
+Alternatively, address the issues listed and then select Rerun tests to validate the data source configuration again.
 If the validation now passes, click Save.

 Testing Failed – errors will be listed and potential fixes suggested.
-You cannot use the plugin with errors.
-You are able to select Save with errors if you believe that a system outside of SquaredUp Cloud is causing the error that you need to fix.
-Alternatively, address the issues listed and then select Rerun tests to validate the plugin configuration again.
+You cannot use the data source with errors.
+You are able to select Save with errors if you believe that a system outside of SquaredUp is causing the error that you need to fix.
+Alternatively, address the issues listed and then select Rerun tests to validate the data source configuration again.
 If the validation now passes, click Save.

-Data streams installed with the plugin, see Azure Cost Data Streams
+Data streams installed with the data source, see Azure Cost Data Streams

 A configurable data stream allows you to easily create new data streams specific to your needs, by entering information into a form, such as metric names or queries.
-Configurable data streams have a + before the name, and once new data streams have been created they show in the normal list of data streams.
+Configurable data streams have a cog icon next to their name in the tile editor.

-Any data streams you create can be edited from Settings > Data Streams.
+Any data stream you create can be edited by clicking the edit button (pencil) next to it in the tile editor, and also from Settings > Advanced > Data Streams.

-There are five types of configurable data streams available for this plugin:
+There are five configurable data streams available for this data source:

 + Monitor Metric - Queries Azure Metrics, see Monitor Metric